everlastday/racechip-ua/wp-content/plugins/metro-style-social-widget/readme.txt

 Since every one use Facebook and Twitter, we made them as default and other network as optional.

 = Update =

+Color Picker added, Now you can set any color to any icons in the widget.

 On Users request Google+ and RSS Feed are now optional.